MenkeTechnologies/zpwr/README.md

 ![Alt text](http://jakobmenke.com/img/tmuxfinal1.png?raw=true)

-This repo started out as my own version of Hashrocket's [Dotmatrix](https://github.com/hashrocket/dotmatrix) repo and it then grew.
+This project started out as my own version of Hashrocket's [Dotmatrix](https://github.com/hashrocket/dotmatrix) repo and it then grew.

-It allows one to install an extremely powerful custom terminal environment based on [oh-my-zsh](http://github.com/robbyrussell/oh-my-zsh)
+It is an extremely powerful custom terminal environment bilt on top of [oh-my-zsh](http://github.com/robbyrussell/oh-my-zsh).

 There is a significant amount of custom zsh, bash, vimL and perl code that I wrote to support very advanced functionality that I desired.

-## Features
+## ZPWR Features
 - spelling correction, abbreviation expansion and automatic capitalization on the command line
 - snippets with tabstops that expand with spacebar and advance to next stop with C-p
 - expanding regular aliases and global aliases from zsh menu selection and in vim insert mode